Shin Nakamura

-Shin Nakamura (中村 伸, Nakamura Shin) is a former Japanese football player and he is the current manager WE League club of Sanfrecce Hiroshima Regina.
+Shin Nakamura (中村 伸, Nakamura Shin) is a former Japanese football player.
+He is the current manager of WE League club of Sanfrecce Hiroshima Regina.

 Playing career

 Nakamura was born in Osaka Prefecture on May 6, 1974.
 After graduating from Doshisha University, he joined Japan Football League club Sagan Tosu in 1997.
 He played as regular defensive midfielder from first season and the club was promoted to new league J2 League from 1999.
 In 2001, he moved to J2 club Vegalta Sendai.
 He played as regular defensive midfielder with Celso Vieira or Naoki Chiba in 2001.
 The club also won the 2nd place in 2001 and was promoted to J1 League from 2002.
 However the club gained many new player for 2002 season and he could hardly play in the match behind new member Hajime Moriyasu and Silvinho in 2002.
 He retired end of 2002 season.